BscCanCode/Basic_File_Manager.py/README.md

 ## Why I Built This
 - Wanted to create a practical app without tutorials, focusing on data management.
 - Practiced list operations, conditional logic, and basic error handling.
-- Aimed to simulate file storage, deletion, and recovery—still learning advanced features.
+- Aimed to simulate file storage, deletion, and recovery with a recycle bin—still learning advanced features.

 ---